Ch4p34uN0iR/simple-web-scanner/README.md

 └── xss_scanner.py  # XSS which extented from core scanner
 ```

+## Notes

-- If you want to know how crawler works.
+If you want to know how crawler works.
 First, you have to modify `seed_url` line 89 in file crawler, then you can run `python3 crawler.py` to run crawler.